JustJarvaz/starter-restaurant-reservation-original/README.md

 1. The `/dashboard` and the `/search` page will
    - Display an "Edit" button next to each reservation
      - Clicking the "Edit" button will navigate the user to the `/reservations/:reservation_id/edit` page
+   - the "Edit" button must be a link with an `href` attribute that equals `/reservations/${reservation_id}/edit`, so it can be found by the tests.
    - Display a "Cancel" button next to each reservation
      - Clicking the "Cancel" button will display the following confirmation: "Do you want to cancel this reservation?
 This cannot be undone."
        - If the user selects "Ok", the reservation is removed from the page and deleted from the database, the confirmation disappears, and the results on the page are refreshed.